San Estévan del Rey Mission Church

-San Estévan del Rey Mission Church is a Spanish mission church on the Acoma Pueblo Reservation in western New Mexico.
+San Estévan del Rey Mission Church is a Spanish mission church in the Roman Catholic Diocese of Gallup on the Acoma Pueblo Reservation in western New Mexico.
 Built between 1629 and 1641, it is one of the finest extant examples of hybrid Spanish Colonial and Puebloan architectural styles.
 It was named for Saint Stephen I of Hungary.
 The church was declared a National Historic Landmark in 1970, and is listed on the National Register of Historic Places.
+It remains a mission church and is part of the parish of San José de la Laguna in Laguna, New Mexico.

 Description

 The San Estévan del Rey Mission Church stands at the northern end of the large plaza that takes up the southern end of the mesa top that houses Sky City, the traditional Acoma pueblo settlement that has been continuously occupied since prehistoric times.
 It is a large adobe structure, built in a wall and beam construction style.
 Its main walls are thick at the base, one measuring 7 ft in thickness, and rise to a height of 35 ft and a thickness of over 2 ft.
 The roof masonry, about six inches of adobe weighing several tons, is supported by large ponderosa pine vigas over which roughly-hewn wooden planks are laid.
 The interior is finished in gypsum, with an original native painting on the back wall of the sanctuary.
 Adjacent to the church is a small single-story convento, which served as the domicile for the priest.
 The mission also had other buildings, but these are in ruins.
 Adjacent to the church is a cemetery surrounded by a low wall with openings facing west, providing an opportunity for ancestors to return to find rest.
 The maintenance of the church traditionally falls to the Gaugashti, Acoma men designated “the church caretakers”, along with Pueblo of Acoma Historic Preservation Office.